fabioeloi/qemu-micropython/README.md

 ./scripts/run_qemu.sh
 ```

+This will:
+- Check for firmware files in the build directory
+- Handle split firmware files if necessary (combining them for QEMU)
-This will start QEMU with the appropriate configuration for your target board and load your firmware.
+- Start QEMU with the appropriate configuration for the target board
+- Load your firmware and start execution

+Note: We're currently using the olimex-stm32-h405 machine type in QEMU as it has a Cortex-M4 processor similar to the STM32F4 Discovery board.

 ### Deploying to Physical Hardware